Barney the Cat

 "No!"
 Barney said, which Ed heard as a frightening growl.
 Barney leaps into the trash after his friend trying to rescue him from the filthy garbage.
-A fate that would surly see him thrown into that horrible monster outside.
+A fate that would surely see him thrown into that horrible monster outside.
 The monster that eats garbage as it rolls down the alleyway with those people inside of it.
-"Mr. Ring I'll save you."
+"Mr. Ring!
+I'll save you!"

-"Hey what are you doing you crazy cat."
-Ed said as he reaches inside of the trash to grab his animal.
-The cat was digging harder than he has ever dug before, until Ed placed him back on the floor of the kitchen.
-"That's not something you want to do Barney.
+The cat was digging harder than he had ever dug before until Ed placed him back on the floor of the kitchen.
+"That's not something you want to do, Barney.
 Stay out of that garbage," Ed said with a point.

-In the living room a computer shows a video game that Ed has been addicted to for the last three years.
-An empty plate that once held tuna sandwiches lay next to the keyboard that is now being used to move a character onscreen.
+In the living room, a computer shows a video game that Ed has been addicted to for the last three years.
+An empty plate that once held tuna sandwiches lay next to the keyboard that was now being used to move a character onscreen.
 Loud booms from guns and voices from CG animated characters fill the room along with Ed's laughter.
-He was having fun on his day off, but over in the next room his feline wasn't.
+He was having fun on his day off, but over in the next room, his feline wasn't.

-"I have really got to take a leak," and he did.
-He had drank three bottles of beer and they have made their way to the other end.
-He wanted to remain in his chair playing his game but there was not much time left before a river would be flowing.
-He paused by hitting the ESC key and stood out of his chair.
-A quick bathroom break wouldn't do any harm, and it may even help him gain the highest score he has ever gotten in that game.
-Breaks are good, and so he took one.
 Barney saw that his evil owner was standing up from his chair and so he stood up as well.
-With a stretch of his orange paws, that had white fur on ends which resembled boots, he ran over to Ed rubbing up against his legs like any other good kitty would do.
-Ed reaches down to pet his pet, which he did, and then made his way up the stairs.
+With a stretch of his orange paws, that had white fur on the ends which resembled boots, he ran over to Ed rubbing up against his legs as any other good kitty would do.
+He reaches down to pet his pet, which he did, and then made his way up the stairs.

-"Now Barn don't you go dumpster diving again while I'm up here.
-The only thing your going to find in there is an empty garbage bag."
-Which was the case because Ed hasn't thrown anything away yet.
+"Now, Barn, don't you go dumpster diving again while I'm up here.
+The only thing you're going to find in there is an empty garbage bag." which was the case because he hasn't thrown anything away yet.
 Not since his murder of Barney's beloved friend.
-Barney acknowledged this with a quick meow and a squint.
-A squint that he would normally save for someone that he loves, but he didn't love Ed anymore.
+Barney acknowledged this with a quick meow and a squint, a squint that he would normally save for someone that he loves... but he didn't love Ed anymore.

 "Meow," Barney said.